- 1 cup butter, softened

 - Food coloring, optional

-- In a large bowl, beat butter, confectioners' sugar, milk and vanilla (frosting will be thick).
-Add food coloring if desired.
+- In a large bowl, combine butter, confectioners' sugar, milk and vanilla; beat until smooth (frosting will be thick).
+If desired, tint with food coloring.
 Yield: 5 cups.

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.